in RFID News on Apr 14, 2017. 0 Comments

 GWRI, a chain of water parks based in Madison, Ill., operates 13 other Great Wolf resorts across North America.
 Colorado Springs is the eleventh branch of the chain to adopt PDC's RFID-enabled wristbands, according to Jennifer Scinto, PDC's marketing communications assistant.
 "PDC has had a partnership with Great Wolf since 2005," she says.

 Every guest at the resort is issued a PDC Smart Superband 470 waterproof plastic wristband upon checking in.
 Each band contains a securely sealed chip programmed with an alphanumeric code.
 Access or purchase authority is assigned to the code; this information is then transferred whenever a reader interrogates the chip.
 The code is unique and becomes void once the guest leaves, thereby eliminating the possibility of duplication.

 The PDC Smart Superband 470 contains a 13.56 MHz passive RFID inlay made with a variety of chips.
-Options include Texas Instruments' Tag-it HF-I and NXP Semiconductors' ICODE SLIX, which comply with the ISO 15693-3 standard, as well as NXP's Mifare Ultralight, Mifare 1K, Mifare Mini and Mifare Ultralight C, which comply with ISO 14443A.
+Options include Texas Instruments' Tag-it HF-I and Semiconductors' ICODE SLIX, which comply with the ISO 15693-3 standard, as well as 's mf Ultralight, mf 1K, mf Mini and mf Ultralight C, which comply with ISO 14443A.

 The new Great Wolf lodge makes use of RFIDeas' PC Prox readers.
 Fifty of these units are installed throughout the property, situated in locations like the front desk, restaurants and retail point-of-sale terminals, allowing guests to easily purchase food, gifts, spa treatments and more.